nonmodernist/holreg/content/films/gone-with-the-wind-1939.md

 ## Regional Context

-Set in Georgia during the 1860s-1870s, the film constructs the Deep South as a region of gracious living and natural harmony disrupted by Northern aggression.
+Set in Georgia during the 1860s-1870s, the film constructs the [Deep South](/regions/deep-south) as a region of gracious living and natural harmony disrupted by Northern aggression.

-The story centers on the rural Cotton Belt region, where large plantations like Tara relied on the labor of enslaved people to sustain the Southern aristocratic lifestyle.
+The story centers on the rural Cotton Belt region, where large plantations like the fictional Tara relied on the labor of enslaved people to sustain the Southern aristocratic lifestyle.
 The narrative depicts the collapse of this plantation economy, the devastation of Sherman’s March to the Sea through Georgia, and the social upheaval of Reconstruction.
 However, the film presents a romanticized view of the Old South that glosses over the brutal realities of slavery and stereotypes its Black characters, while portraying the antebellum period as a lost golden age of genteel Southern culture.

-As war destroys this mythologized plantation world, Scarlett's determination to restore "Tara" becomes a quest to resurrect an imagined regional identity that never truly existed.
+As war destroys this mythologized plantation world, Scarlett's determination to restore Tara becomes a quest to resurrect an imagined regional identity that never truly existed.
 The story concludes with Scarlett's vow to rebuild, reflecting the film's broader project of reconstructing the Deep South as a space of romantic nostalgia rather than confronting the region's actual history of racial violence and economic inequality.

 ## Filming Locations